Lady Annabel Goldsmith

-A London society hostess, during the 1960s and the 1970s, she gained notoriety in gossip columns for her extramarital affair with Anglo-French financier James Goldsmith, member of the wealthy banking Goldschmidt family of German-Jewish origin, who later became her second husband.
-A descendant and heiress of the Londonderry family, her primary occupation has been as a mother of six children whose births span 25 years.
-She is also an author, and the founder of the Democracy Movement, a Eurosceptic political advocacy group.
-Among her children are the journalist and film producer Jemima Goldsmith and Zac Goldsmith, the former Conservative MP for Richmond Park.
+Lady Annabel Goldsmith (née Vane-Tempest-Stewart, formerly Birley; 11 June 1934 – 18 October 2025) was an English socialite, author, and political activist.
+She was the eponym of Annabel's, the exclusive Mayfair nightclub founded by her first husband, businessman Mark Birley.
+A prominent London society hostess during the 1960s and 1970s, she attracted media attention for her relationship with financier Sir James Goldsmith, which began during her marriage to Birley and later led to their own marriage.
+In her later years, she published memoirs and supported political and philanthropic causes.

 Background and image

-The second of three children, Lady Annabel was born in London into an Anglo-Irish aristocratic family with its roots in Ulster and County Durham.
-Lady Annabel Vane-Tempest-Stewart was born the daughter of Robin, Viscount Castlereagh, who later became The 8th Marquess of Londonderry, and Romaine Combe, who was the daughter of Major Boyce Combe, from Surrey.
+Annabel Vane-Tempest-Stewart was born on 11 June 1934 in London, the second of three children in an Anglo-Irish aristocratic family with roots in Ulster and County Durham.
+She was the younger daughter of Robin Vane-Tempest-Stewart, 8th Marquess of Londonderry, and Romaine Combe, whose father was Major Boyce Combe of Surrey.

 She became Lady Annabel as a young girl in February 1949, when her father became marquess on the death of his father, the controversial Ulster Unionist politician The 7th Marquess of Londonderry.
 Her mother died of cancer in 1951, but the illness was kept a secret by her parents.
 She later said, "Cancer was such a taboo then – Mummy didn't even tell her sisters."
 Subsequently, her father became a chronic alcoholic and died from liver failure at the age of 52 on 17 October 1955.
 "My father was a really wonderful man but after my mother died, we couldn't talk to him as we had done before.
 He couldn't face life without her and he turned into Jekyll and Hyde almost overnight", she explained.

 She was named after her mother's favourite song, "Miss Annabel Lee", and grew up as a country child at her family's former estates of Mount Stewart, Wynyard Park, and Londonderry House.
 She was educated at Southover Manor School in Sussex and Cuffy's Tutorial College in Oxford.
 Awkward and shy in her youth, she was an avid reader, equestrian, and a Girl Guide for the Bullfinch Patrol.
 She transformed from an unconfident and self-described "skinny, gauche young girl" into a socialite during the 1950s and 1960s.
 Queen Elizabeth II attended her coming-out ball in 1952.
-As part of the London social circle, she is known for her sense of humour, down-to-earth personality, and love of children and dogs.
+As part of the London social circle, she was known for her sense of humour, down-to-earth personality, and love of children and dogs.
 She was never a drinker.
 She chain-smoked until the age of 40.